 Don’t think that is your only option.
-You can change the color of your trimming, you can paint the whole exterior, or you can repaint your front and garage doors.
-The only time this isn’t recommended is if you have sliding, in which case you’ll need to check to see how effective or damaging paint can be.
+You can change the color of your trimming, you can paint the whole exterior or can repaint your front and garage doors.
+The only time this isn’t recommended is if you have sliding, in which case you’ll need to check to see how effective or damaging the paint can be.

 5. Add Character Details

-Change out the lights, add details to the garage door, upgrade your front door entirely, add flower boxes outside of your windows – the list of character details you can add to your home just keep going, and they are what make the biggest difference.
+Change out the lights, add details to the garage door, upgrade your front door entirely, add railing planters and flower boxes outside of your windows – the list of character details you can add to your home just keeps going, and they are what make the biggest difference.

 6. Your Garden

 Gardens are a crucial component of any property.
 Not only can they really pull everything together, but they also do wonders for safety, insulation, and privacy.
 Put thick evergreen bushes along your walls or under your windows, and you make them more difficult to access while also blocking out a lot of the winter winds.